mrsilver76/listporter/README.md

 - `.m3u` track paths incorrectly prefixed with `file://` or `file-relative://` are now cleaned automatically.
 - Legacy log folders named "Plex Playlist Uploader" and "PlexPU" are no longer deleted.
 - Added `-nc` (`--no-check`) to disable GitHub version checking.
+- Added header displaying key settings and command line options used.
 - Updated GitHub version checking code and publish Powershell script.
 - Cleaned up various pieces of code (analyzer suggestions regarding naming, simplifications, and style)
 - FAQs have been moved to a separate page to reduce clutter in the main README.